cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP1.md

 **Step 4:** You will also need to implement the **callback functions for read and write** in the entry of the Proc Filesystem you created.
 Keep the format of the registration string simple.
 It should be a decimal string able to be parsed by the `kstrtoint()` function.
 We suggest that a user space application should be able to register itself by simply writing the PID to the Proc Filesystem entry you created (e.g `echo "423" > /proc/mp1/status`).
 The callback functions will read and write data from and to the user space so you need to use `copy_from_user()` and `copy_to_user()`.
 You may just echo back the PID recorded at this stage.
 You can use `snprintf()` to format a string.

-> We assume pids written to `/proc/mp1/status` have no duplication
+> We assume pids written to `/proc/mp1/status` have no duplication.

+> Note on `read()` implementation: implementing `read()` call can be particularly challenging, as you need to deal with offsets.
+Kernel provides a nice interface to help you iterate through the linked list and make your life much easier to implement the `read()` operation.

 **Step 5:** At this point you should be able to write a **simple user space application that registers itself** in the module.
 Your test application can use the function `getpid()` to obtain its PID.
 You can open and write to the Proc Filesystem entry using `fopen()` and `fprintf()`.
 You can read the entry using `getc()` and `putc()`.
 Your program should run for at least 10 seconds so that the kernel module can update the user time for it. **You can find the starter code in `userapp.c` of your GitHub submission repository.**